mr-martian/nlparse/README.md

 (e.g. English preposition "to" is parsed as an auxilary verb when forming the infinitive) If this bothers you, feel free to fix it (via pull request) or open an issue telling me where I messed up.

+Note, ```nlparse/morphology-utils.lisp``` depends on cl-ppcre, which it loads using quicklisp, which it assumes is in the default directory.
+If you are trying to use this yourself, you may need to change the first few lines of that file.

 ## TODO
 - [x] syntax
   - [x] define rules